fb-pixel-img

 Can I donate my unused medicine?

 You can donate unused medicine to those in need through organizations like SIRUM and SafeNetRx, as long as they meet the conditions required.
-For example, SIRUM requires medications to be sealed, at least 5 months from expiration, and non-refrigerated.
+For example, SIRUM requires that medications remain sealed, have at least 5 months until expiration, and stay non-refrigerated.

 Flushing medicines: When is it safe?